AEG G.IV: Survivor

 A single example (number 574/18) is preserved at the Canada Aviation and Space Museum.
-This example is significant not only as the only one of its kind in existence, but as the only preserved German, twin-engined combat aircraft from the First World War.
+This example is significant not only as the only one of its kind in existence, but also as the only preserved German, twin-engined combat aircraft from the First World War.
 The aircraft was brought to Canada in 1919 as a war trophy and has been at the museum since 1970.